What Is The Difference Between Vintage, Antique, and Estate Jewelry

 Antique jewelry, on the other hand, is typically used to describe pieces that are 100 years old or older.
 This term is often employed to categorize jewelry from the Georgian, Victorian, Edwardian, and Art Deco eras, each of which exhibits distinct design elements and artistic movements.
 Antique jewelry's allure goes beyond its age; it is characterized by a rich array of components and construction techniques that showcase the craftsmanship of bygone eras.

-Victorian jewelry, on the other hand, reflects the sentiments of its time, with pieces often adorned with intricate floral and symbolic motifs often crafted from various materials that are black which speaks to the popularity of using jewelry as a tool to mourn the dead.
+Victorian jewelry, dated between 1837 to 1901, reflects the sentiments of its time, with pieces often adorned with intricate floral and symbolic motifs.
+Many pieces are crafted from various materials that are black which speaks to the popularity of using jewelry as a tool to mourn those who've passed.

-Edwardian jewelry is celebrated for its delicate and lacy designs, featuring white metals such as platinum and white gold (or white costume metal) along with shimmering diamonds or paste.
+Edwardian jewelry, dated between 1901 to 1915, is celebrated for its delicate and lacy designs, featuring white metals such as platinum and white gold (or white costume metal) along with shimmering diamonds or paste.
 One particularly strong element of the Edwardian is the addition of little leaves, often with milgrain detail and set with glittering crystals.

-Art Deco jewelry, marked by its geometric patterns and bold, contrasting colors, embodies the spirit of the Roaring Twenties.
+Art Deco jewelry, dated between 1920 to 1935, is marked by its geometric patterns and bold, contrasting colors.
+It embodies the spirit of the Roaring Twenties.
 Examples include long draping beaded necklaces, baguette stone borders and lines, fun period plastics, the use of onyx, chrysoprase, clear stones, geometric glass, and generally delicate form with strong design.

 In addition to these era-specific elements, antique jewelry may also bear hallmarks, engravings, or maker's marks, all of which can provide valuable insights into its origin and history.
 By understanding the nuances of these historical periods and examining the craftsmanship and details of antique jewelry, you can truly appreciate the artistry and timeless beauty of these unique pieces from the past.
 We strongly suggest visiting your local antique mall or sale and asking to hold pieces of interest of you to get a feel for period jewelry as it differs from modern jewelry.